drewreno/BMEGWU2025/MedRAG-main/README.txt

 Run Main_UI.py

-Be sure to adjust MAX in templateUI from 10 to a value like 1000+
+Be sure to adjust MAX in templateUI for token count